AdekunleDally/python-devops-project/README.md

 - app.py: The Python script
 - Dockerfile: The Dockerfile for containerization
 - deployment.yaml: The Kubernetes deployment YAML file
+- service-definition.yaml : The service definition YAML file that defines how kubernetes objects(such as pods) communicate with each other
 - helm_chart: The Helm chart directory
 - prometheus_config.yaml: The Prometheus configuration file
 - grafana_dashboard.json: The Grafana dashboard configuration file